Campus Services & Resources

 Dean of Students Office

-(Third floor, Elliot Center) The Dean of Students Office, third floor, Elliot Center, is the central coordination point for student concerns on campus.
+(Second floor, Elliot Center) The Dean of Students Office, second floor, Elliot Center, is the central coordination point for student concerns on campus.
 The Dean coordinates a variety of services for students including advocacy for the resolution of student problems and coordination of the leave of absence and withdrawal process.

-(First floor, Elliot Center) The Office of Disability Services (ODS) coordinates academic accommodations for students with documented disabilities and provides accommodations such as alternative testing, readers, scribes, note takers, texts in alternative forms, and assistive technology resources.
+(First floor, Elliot Center) The Office of Disability Services (ODS) coordinates academic accommodations for students with documented disabilities and provides accommodations such as alternative testing, note takers, texts in alternative forms, and assistive technology resources.
 In order to establish eligibility, students must provide documentation of their disability and meet with a counselor.
+Through partnerships with students, faculty and staff, we promote self-awareness, self- determination, and self-advocacy to enhance opportunities for academic success.

 The Elliot Center